 body of the article (all sections, text, references to figures/images, tables), and the

-back matter (appendix sections, data-availability statements, conflict statements, acknowledgements, and the reference list).
+back matter (appendix sections, data-availability statements, conflict statements, acknowledgments, and the reference list).
 There can also be a number of

-sub-articles (with their own stubbed, frontmatter) that can be used to store other documents in a project (reviews, responses, appendicies, or even computational notebooks!).
+sub-articles (with their own stubbed, frontmatter) that can be used to store other documents in a project (reviews, responses, appendices, or even computational notebooks!).

 MyST can be used to both download, read, create the full JATS XML, using our tool called